Skip to Content

 September 2018 - August 2022

-In the first phase, Texas A&M AgriLife Extension will conduct routine water quality and stormwater monitoring to analyze pollutant concentrations associated with various flow conditions.
-The results will be used to assess the current conditions and to document water quality trends in Rowlett Creek.
+In the first phase, Texas A&M AgriLife Extension conducted routine water quality and stormwater monitoring to analyze pollutant concentrations associated with various flow conditions.
+The results were used to assess the current conditions and to document water quality trends in Rowlett Creek.

 September 2022 - August 2025